sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 	* {NS_TYPE} is the namespace type where the database json file belongs to.
 If it is in the linux host network namesapce, we plan to have only APPL_DB, CONFIG_DB, SNMP_OVERLAY_DB .The NPU specific namesapces created will have all the databases.

-	  Note: the actual databases included needs to be finalised.
+	  Note: databases included needs to be finalised.

-	* {DB_REF_CNT} is the count of EXT redis server references.
-It is significant for the "global DB" database service running in the linux host namespace, the DB_REF_CNT will be equal to the number of namespaces in the device.
-Currently we have a ASIC:namespace mapping of 1:1, and hence we pass the DB_REF count to be the number of NPU's.
+	* {DB_REF_CNT} is the count of EXT database docker service references.
+It is significant for "global DB" service running in the linux host namespace, the DB_REF_CNT will be equal to the number of namespaces in the device.
+Currently we have a ASIC:namespace mapping of 1:1, hence we pass the DB_REF_CNT to be the number of NPU's.

 ```jinja
 {